DreamerMind/snips-app-helpers/docs/usage.rst

 encourage you to use the first version (it will allow more fine grained analysis by our tools)

+If the action code is not yours you obviously do not want to add the spec file in this 3rd party directory (who knows what will happen at next update).
+But you can create a spec file in one of your managed action code following the name convention:
+``your_app_dir/my_action_n1/{my_3rd_pary_action}.spec.yml``
+where `my_3rd_pary_action` is the 3rd party action code folder name

-3. A cli match the concordence of both and repport inconsistencies.
+3. A cli match the concordence of both and report inconsistencies.

 ::